recursivecodes/oci-policy-generator/README.md

 ## Running

 Run `java -jar /path/to/jar`, or `groovy /path/to/PolicyGenerator.groovy`.
 Answer the prompts to generate a new policy, then copy/paste this into your OCI IAM Policy online or follow the prompts to create the new policy directly from this tool.

+You may download the [latest release](https://github.com/recursivecodes/oci-policy-generator/releases) on GitHub if you'd just like to use the tool without downloading/building the source.